 - City of Marquette Arts & Culture committee (where she served as chair for two years)

-When she finds personal time, April loves to dance and sing at pow wows in the upper Great Lakes region.
+When she finds personal time, April loves to travel to different communities to dance at pow wows in the upper Great Lakes region.
 She enjoys doing beadwork, cooking, watching films, listening to blues music, and spending time with her husband, Walt.

 Office: 112 Whitman Hall